audio sample (Josefin's Waltz, with Donny MacLean; more samples on each CD page)

 for booking, email or call Bill at 413-442-9172

 Welcome to The Waltz Books page.
 As a backup pianist for contradances, I created the first waltz book in 1992 to give working musicians a wider common repertoire of these beautiful tunes.
 I had no idea how popular that book and its sequels would become.
+Each book is $15.
 For detailed information about each volume, click on the cover images below.

 Many musicians have praised the wonderful tune selection ("finally -- a music book where I enjoy almost every single tune!"), the clear notation, a layout that makes it easy for several musicians to read off the same book, chord symbols for backup musicians, and the heavy-duty spiral binding.
 Beginning and closet musicians have found the tunes inspiring, slower and easier than jigs or reels, and very rewarding for the time and effort invested.

 Waltz Book II followed in 1995, with 23 more tunes than the first book.
 A few of these are more challenging waltzes.
 As with the first book, the tunes are arranged alphabetically for quick access during gigs.
 Both include brief stories from the composers and/or information about the source of the tune.
 Read what critic Mary Larsen of Fiddler Magazine had to say about the first two waltz books below.
 (View a sample page from Waltz Book II: Give Me Your Hand)

 Waltz Book III was published in June 2002.
 Like its predecessors, it contains a mix of traditional and composed tunes.
 In addition to Scandinavian waltzes, it contains new and traditional tunes from bluegrass, French Canadian, Irish and Shetland tradtions.
 It also contains a number of Latin waltzes, plus French musette and Breton waltzes.
 (View a sample page from Waltz Book III: Inisheer)